-Information about a student of concern's behavior in a variety of settings is needed from each of his/her teachers.
+Information about a student of concern's behavior in a variety of settings is needed from the teacher(s) that know(s) the student best.
 The information from the teacher(s) will be very helpful in developing a support plan for the student.
 The teacher(s) should answer the questions to the best of his/her knowledge, based on their own observations of the student.

-☐ Witness Interview (Required if witnesses were identified in the gathering of information)
+☐ Target/Witness Interview (if witnesses were identified in the gathering of information) (Required)

-When applicable, Witness Interviews must be completed by a school-based administrator.
+When applicable, Witness Interviews must be completed for all identified witnesses and the intended target by a school-based administrator or a BTA Core Team Member (except law enforcement) with the required CSTAG training.
+Law enforcement should not be conducting witness interviews.
+All witness interviews must be documented in EdPlan.
 A mental health professional may also be present during this interview.

-The purpose of this interview is to gather information about the threat(s) or concerning behavior from potential victims or witnesses.
+The purpose of this interview is to gather information about the threat(s) or concerning behavior from potential target(s) or witness(es).

-Interviews should be conducted in a confidential setting by the individuals listed below only.
-The participation of others, including law enforcement officers, is not recommended as this can impact rapport.
-Adequate rapport will lead to more appropriate supports for the student of concern.
+Interviews should be conducted in a confidential setting.
+Adequate rapport will lead to more appropriate support for the student of concern.